aceliwang/potatopsych/PWC.md

 Love watching sports
 Easy to please
 Likes spending time with others
+Whe

 # Psychotherapy Written Case

 ## Personal Details

-Simon* is a 57 year old Lebanese gentleman, living with his second wife, Madame (age), in suburban Australia.
+Simon* is a 57 year old Lebanese gentleman, living with his second wife, Meredith (age), in suburban Australia.
 He has no children.
 Simon recently became unemployed prior to commencement of psychotherapy and previously worked in IT whilst his wife was a part-time retail worker.

 ## Mode of Referral